 Each cigar will be given a score on the following attributes.
 Typically if there is a “Poor” for burn or draw, the cigar will most likely be aborted for review.
 If subsequent cigars come in with the “Poor”, it will be factored in.

 Burn is rated as follows.
-The overall burn score factors in three components: 1) How straight the cigar burns; 2) Combustion – temperature and burn rate.
+The overall burn score factors in two components: 1) How straight the cigar burns; 2) Combustion – temperature and burn rate.

 Draw refers to how easy the cigar is to smoke.
 It is rated as follows: